amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 | 1 |  C  | ----> one-hot encode ----> | 0 | 0 | 1 |
 | 2 |  A  |  | 1 | 0 | 0 |

-Additionally, as with the non-numeric features, we need to convert the non-numeric target label, `'income'` to numerical values for the learning algorithm to work.
-Since there are only two possible categories for this label ("<=50K" and ">50K"), we can avoid using one-hot encoding and simply encode these two categories as `0` and `1`, respectively.
-In code cell below, you will need to implement the following:
- - Use [`pandas.get_dummies()`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html?highlight=get_dummies#pandas.get_dummies) to perform one-hot encoding on the `'features_log_minmax_transform'` data.
- - Convert the target label `'income_raw'` to numerical entries.
-   - Set records with "<=50K" to `0` and records with ">50K" to `1`.

 ```python
 # TODO: One-hot encode the 'features_log_minmax_transform' data using pandas.get_dummies()